-It is possible to perform surveillance where the pre-transplant genotype for the recipient or one of the donors is unknown.
+• Unrelated Donor(s) - It is possible to perform surveillance where the pre-transplant genotype for the recipient or one of the donor(s) is unknown.
 It is not possible to perform surveillance if there is more than one unknown genotype.
-Some of the QC Metrics require all genotypes to be present and are disabled if one of the genotypes is unknown (see table above).
+Some of the QC Metrics require all genotypes to be present and are disabled if one of the genotypes is unknown.